Touring Walt Disney World with Visual Disabilities

 Braille

-Braille guidebooks to the Walt Disney World theme parks are available from guest relations in each park.
-These guidebooks are available to carry around the parks for a $25 refundable deposit.
+Braille guidebooks including large print descriptions of attractions and restaurants at the Walt Disney World theme parks are available from guest relations in each park.
+Portable tactile map booklets depicting park building, walkways, etc in tactile form are also available for use.

-In addition to the guidebooks, most signs include braille descriptions as well as normal type.
+In addition to the guidebooks and map booklets, most stationary signs include braille descriptions as well as normal type.

 Tips For Touring Walt Disney World with Visual Disabilities

-- Be sure to stop by guest relations as soon as you get to the park.
+• Be sure to stop by guest relations as soon as you get to the park.
 The cast members will be able to make your trip much more enjoyable!
-Not only can they set- up the audio descriptive service or let you use a braille guidebook, but also they can answer any questions you have and give you advice from previous guests.
+Not only can they set up the audio descriptive service or let you use a braille guidebook, they can also answer any questions you have and offer advice that might be helpful.